 In this condition, the heart muscle thickens, which makes it harder for the heart to pump blood.
 Learn about the causes and treatment.

-Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes thickened (hypertrophied).
+Hypertrophic cardiomyopathy (HCM) is a disease in which the heart muscle becomes thickened, also called hypertrophied.
 The thickened heart muscle can make it harder for the heart to pump blood.

-Hypertrophic cardiomyopathy often goes undiagnosed because many people with the disease have few, if any, symptoms.
-However, in a small number of people with HCM, the thickened heart muscle can cause shortness of breath, chest pain or changes in the heart's electrical system, resulting in life-threatening irregular heart rhythms (arrhythmias) or sudden death.
+Many people with hypertrophic cardiomyopathy don't realize they have it.
+That's because they have few, if any, symptoms.
+But in a small number of people with HCM, the thickened heart muscle can cause serious symptoms.
+These include shortness of breath and chest pain.
+Some people with HCM have changes in the heart's electrical system.
+These changes can result in life-threatening irregular heartbeats or sudden death.

-Signs and symptoms of hypertrophic cardiomyopathy might include one or more of the following:
+Symptoms of hypertrophic cardiomyopathy can include one or more of the following:

-A number of conditions can cause shortness of breath and fast, pounding heartbeats.
-It's important to get a prompt, accurate diagnosis and appropriate care.
-See your health care provider if you have a family history of HCM or any symptoms associated with hypertrophic cardiomyopathy.
+Many conditions can cause shortness of breath and fast, pounding heartbeats.
+It's important to get a prompt checkup to find the cause and receive the right care.
+See your healthcare professional if you have a family history of HCM or any symptoms related to hypertrophic cardiomyopathy.

 Call 911 or your local emergency number if you have any of the following symptoms for more than a few minutes:

-Hypertrophic cardiomyopathy is usually caused by changes in genes (gene mutations) that cause the heart muscle to thicken.
+Hypertrophic cardiomyopathy usually is caused by changes in genes that cause the heart muscle to thicken.

-Hypertrophic cardiomyopathy typically affects the muscular wall (septum) between the two bottom chambers of the heart (ventricles).
+Hypertrophic cardiomyopathy typically affects the wall between the two bottom chambers of the heart.
+This wall is called the septum.
+The chambers are called the ventricles.
 The thickened wall might block blood flow out of the heart.
 This is called obstructive hypertrophic cardiomyopathy.

 If there's no significant blocking of blood flow, the condition is called nonobstructive hypertrophic cardiomyopathy.
-However, the heart's main pumping chamber (left ventricle) might stiffen.
-This makes it hard for the heart to relax and reduces the amount of blood the ventricle can hold and send to the body with each heartbeat.
+But the heart's main pumping chamber, called the left ventricle, might stiffen.
+This makes it hard for the heart to relax.
+The stiffness also lessens the amount of blood the ventricle can hold and send to the body with each heartbeat.

-Hypertrophic cardiomyopathy is usually passed down through families (inherited).
-People with one parent with hypertrophic cardiomyopathy have a 50% chance of having the genetic mutation for the disease.
+Hypertrophic cardiomyopathy usually is passed down through families.
+That means it's inherited.
+People with one parent with hypertrophic cardiomyopathy have a 50% chance of having the gene change that causes the disease.

-Parents, children or siblings of a person with hypertrophic cardiomyopathy should ask their health care providers about screening for the disease.
+Parents, children, or brothers or sisters of a person with hypertrophic cardiomyopathy should ask their healthcare team about screening tests for the disease.

 Complications of hypertrophic cardiomyopathy can include:

-There is no known prevention for hypertrophic cardiomyopathy.
-It's important to identify the condition as early as possible to guide treatment and prevent complications.
+There is no known way to prevent hypertrophic cardiomyopathy (HCM).
+It's important to find the condition with tests as early as possible to guide treatment and prevent complications.

-The goals of hypertrophic cardiomyopathy treatment are to relieve symptoms and prevent sudden cardiac death in people at high risk.
-Treatment depends on the severity of symptoms.
-You and your health care provider will discuss the most appropriate treatment for your condition.
+The goals of hypertrophic cardiomyopathy treatment are to ease symptoms and prevent sudden cardiac death in people at high risk.
+Treatment depends on how severe the symptoms are.

-If you have cardiomyopathy and are pregnant or thinking about pregnancy, your health care provider might recommend that you see a doctor experienced in caring for women with high-risk pregnancies (perinatologist or maternal-fetal medicine specialist).
+If you have cardiomyopathy and are pregnant or thinking about pregnancy, talk with your healthcare professional.
+You might be referred to a doctor with experience in high-risk pregnancies.
+This doctor might be a perinatologist or a maternal-fetal medicine specialist.

-Medications can help reduce how strongly the heart muscle squeezes and slow the heart rate so that the heart can pump blood better.
-Medications to treat hypertrophic cardiomyopathy and its symptoms might include:
+Medicines can help reduce how strongly the heart muscle squeezes and slow the heart rate.
+That way, the heart can pump blood better.
+Medicines to treat hypertrophic cardiomyopathy and its symptoms might include:

 Several surgeries or procedures are available to treat cardiomyopathy or its symptoms.
 They include:

 Septal myectomy.
-This open-heart surgery might be recommended if medications don't improve symptoms.
-It involves removing part of the thickened, overgrown wall (septum) between the heart chambers.
-Septal myectomy helps improve blood flow out of the heart and reduces backward flow of blood through the mitral valve (mitral regurgitation).
+This open-heart surgery might be recommended if medicines don't improve symptoms.
+It involves removing part of the thickened, overgrown wall between the heart chambers.
+This wall is called the septum.
+Septal myectomy helps improve blood flow out of the heart.
+It also reduces backward flow of blood through the mitral valve.

 The surgery can be done using different approaches, depending on the location of the thickened heart muscle.
 In one type, called apical myectomy, surgeons remove thickened heart muscle from near the tip of the heart.
 Sometimes the mitral valve is repaired at the same time.

-A septal myectomy is an open-heart procedure in which the surgeon removes part of the thickened, overgrown septum between the ventricles, as shown in the heart on the right.
+A septal myectomy is an open-heart surgery.
+A surgeon removes part of the thickened, overgrown septum between the lower heart chambers called the ventricles, as shown in the heart on the right.

-Lifestyle changes, such as the following, can reduce the risk of complications related to hypertrophic cardiomyopathy.
+Lifestyle changes can lower the risk of complications related to hypertrophic cardiomyopathy.
+Try these healthy habits:

-You may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+You may be referred to a doctor trained in heart diseases.
+This type of care professional is called a cardiologist.
 Here's some information to help you prepare for your appointment.

-When you make the appointment, ask about pre-appointment restrictions, such as changing your activity level or your diet.
+When you make the appointment, ask if you need to follow any restrictions before the checkup.
+For instance, you may need to change your activity level or your diet.
 Make a list of:

-Questions to ask your health care provider might include:
+Questions to ask your healthcare professional might include:

 Before your appointment, ask your family members if any relatives have been diagnosed with hypertrophic cardiomyopathy or have had unexplained, sudden death.

-If exercise makes your symptoms worse, avoid strenuous exercise until you have seen your health care provider and received specific exercise recommendations.
+If exercise makes your symptoms worse, don't do strenuous exercise until you have seen your healthcare professional.
+Ask for specific exercise recommendations.